titou4n/Network-Protocol-Simulator-TCP-IP-and-UDP/README.md

 # Network Protocol Simulator (TCP/IP & UDP)

-A discrete-event network simulator written in C++ that implements the TCP and UDP protocols from scratch, including handshake, reliable data transfer, retransmission, and graceful teardown.
+A network protocol simulator written in C++ that implements the TCP and UDP protocols from scratch, including handshake, reliable data transfer, retransmission, and graceful teardown.

----

 ## Table of Contents